owennicol/onValidation/README.md

 Compare one field to another:
 -------------

-Use **"data-compare-id"** attribute on the field with the value you want to compare

-Use **"data-compare"** attribute on the field you want to use to do the comparison
+Use **"data-compare"** attribute on the field you want to use to do the comparison, and use the **"data-id"** value of the field you want to compare it to

 Example usage: